Large Language Models for Math Education in Low-Resource Languages: A Study in Sinhala and Tamil: Results and Discussion

-\paragraph{Consistently vulnerable category.} Unit conflict problems (Type 4) show the most consistent cross-lingual drops across all models.
+Unit conflict problems (Type 4) show the most consistent cross-lingual drops across all models.
 ChatGPT has the largest gap at 20\%, but all models lose accuracy, suggesting that interpreting and converting units across different scripts and morphological systems poses a systematic challenge.